-Meghan Markle & Prince Harry Plan To Raise ‘Gender Fluid’ Child
+Meghan Markle & Prince Harry Plan To Raise ‘Gender-Fluid’ Child, Per ‘Vanity Fair’

 Fans of Meghan Markle and Prince Harry have been clawing for information about the newest addition to the royal family, and though reports here and there have come through about the sex of their unborn child, both the Duke and Duchess of Sussex have, for the most part, remained mum on the subject.
-Most recently, Vanity Fair revealed that Markle let it slip at her lavish NYC baby shower that she was having a boy, but now a source has shared that despite whether or not the royal baby is a boy or a girl, the famous couple plan to raise their child “gender fluid.”
+Most recently, Vanity Fair revealed that Markle let it slip at her lavish New York City baby shower that she was having a boy, as a source has shared that despite whether or not the royal baby is a boy or a girl, the famous couple plan to raise their child “gender-fluid.”

-As Page Six reported, Markle gushed over her unborn baby and shared some of the more unique ways that she and Prince Harry plan on bringing the baby up in modern culture.
+As Page Six also reported, Markle gushed over her unborn baby and shared some of the more unique ways that she and Prince Harry plan on bringing the baby up in modern culture.

 “Meghan has been talking to some of her friends about the birth and how she and Harry plan to raise their baby.
 Her exact word was ‘fluid.’
 She said they plan to raise their child with a fluid approach to gender and they won’t be imposing any stereotypes.”

-This isn’t the first stretch from the royal-norm that both Harry and Meghan have decided on for their child.
-As the Inquisitr previously shared, the duo have already outfitted the baby’s nursery with cool, soothing gray and white tones — deeming it “gender neutral.”
+This isn’t the first stretch from the royal norm that both Harry and Meghan have reportedly decided on for their child.
+As The Inquisitr previously shared, the duo has already outfitted the baby’s nursery with cool, soothing gray and white tones, deeming it “gender-neutral.”
 The couple brought in SoHo House interior designer Vicky Charles to help design the comforting room, as Charles has already made a name for herself in furnishing the lavish spa’s crisp and clean locations.

 View this post on Instagram